vsaw/vsaw.eu/_posts/2011-08-18-Recap-Mini-Seedcamp-London.md

 ---
-layout: post
 title: "A personal recap of Mini-Seedcamp London"
 date: 2011-08-18
 categories:
 tags: Entrepreneur
 ---

 So it's been over a week since [Mini-Seedcamp London](http://www.seedcamp.com/events/mini-seedcamp-london-11-august).
 I went there as part of Team [EnergyBob](http://energybob.com/) and now it's time for some recap.